rhinobase/raftyui/README.md

 ## Features

-- Works out of the box.
-Rafty UI contains polished React components that work out of the box.
+- **Works out of the box** - Rafty UI contains polished React components that work out of the box.

 - **Flexible & composable** - Rafty UI components are built on top of a Radix UI Primitive and Tailwind CSS for endless composability 🧰.